travelster/DBGallery/fundamentals/sharing.md

 Sharing is simple and secure, with no login required by those receiving the shared images.

 The steps to sharing, which are each covered below, are:
-- Select the images to share
+1. Select the images to share
-- Set share options
+2. Set share options
-- Post or send the newly created share URL
+3. Post or send the newly created share URL
+4. After sharing: View and manage previous shares

-## Selecting Images to Share
+## 1. Selecting Images to Share
 To share images select any number of thumbs and press the Share images button.
 (To select images, use the Ctrl or Shift key along with the left mouse button as you would in Windows Explorer or Mac Finder.
 There is also a Select All button in DBGallery's menu.)

 ![Sharing: Select and Share Button](/assets/Share-Button.webp)

-## Share Settings
+## 2. Share Settings
 The quickest way to share the selected images would be to press Ok to have the URL copied to the clipboard, then drop it into an email, chat message, a document, or anywhere else.
 Note again that share links do not require a login.

 ![Sharing Popup](/assets/Share-Dialog.webp)